davidw102403/david-website/_posts/2023-04-10-k_neighbors.md

 ---
 layout: default
-title: K-Nearest Neighbors from Scratch [CS]
+title: K-Nearest Neighbors from Scratch
 subtitle: creating a K-Nearest Neighbors Classifier Machine Learning Model from Scratch in Python
 ---